What ReString String Is Best For You?

 ReString Sync

-Sync is the control and connection option.
+Sync is the control and feel option.
 A round profile keeps the launch window stable so your targets stay your targets, even deep in a rally.

 What it feels like